LaunchCodeEducation/linux/content/package-manager/walkthrough/package-searching/index.md

 date: 2021-11-09T15:13:39-06:00
 draft: false
 weight: 120
-originalAuthor: "Paul Matthews" # to be set by page creator
-originalAuthorGitHub: "pdmxdd" # to be set by page creator
-reviewer: "John Woolbright" # to be set by the page reviewer
-reviewerGitHub: "jwoolbright23" # to be set by the page reviewer
-lastEditor: "John Woolbright" # update any time edits are made after review
-lastEditorGitHub: "jwoolbright23" # update any time edits are made after review
-lastMod: 2022-03-14 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 Not all packages come installed on your operating system.
 However, through using your operating system you may need to find and properly install new packages.